CharlieH7/CharlieH7/README.md

 Computer Science Student @ UTS
 ------------------------------

-<h3>Third-year computer science student with a strong foundation in computer science principles and programming languages such as Java, C#, and Python.
+<h5>Third-year computer science student with a strong foundation in computer science principles and programming languages such as Java, C#, and Python.
 Skilled in data structures, algorithms, and computer architecture.
-I am also proficient in front-end web development technologies such as HTML, CSS, and JavaScript.
+I am also proficient in front-end web development technologies such as HTML/CSS/JavaScript and React.js.
 Practical experience through hands-on projects and lab work.
 Motivated to continue learning and growing as a computer scientist.
 Excellent written and verbal communication skills.
-In my free time, I enjoy playing table tennis, watching NBA matches, listening to music, jogging, and learning about new technologies and building projects.
-Seeking an internship or entry-level position in a company that values innovation and collaboration.</h3>
+In my free time, I enjoy learning about new technologies and building projects.</h5>

 * 🌍  I'm based in Sydney, Australia
 * 🖥️  See my portfolio at [MyPortfolio](http://charlieh7.github.io/Portfolio/)
 * ✉️  You can contact me at [hope91824@gmail.com](mailto:hope91824@gmail.com)
-* 🧠  I'm currently learning Node.js, React.js, PHP and C++
+* 🧠  I'm currently learning Node.js, React.js, Express.js, PHP and C++
 * 🤝  I'm open to collaborating on any projects
-* ⚡  I love milktea

 <a href="https://leetcode.com/Char1ie/" target="blank"><img align="center" src="https://img.shields.io/badge/-leetcode-7CB342?style=for-the-badge&labelColor=7CB342&logo=Medium&link=https://medium.com/@maartengrootendorst" alt="maartengrootendorst"/></a>